Navigator365/Notes/content/CMSC417/Network Layer/IP.md

 Before we go any further, let's explain 2 special IPs:
 - an address with host bits all set to 0 is the "network address", used to identify the network, and is not assigned to a host
-- an address with host bits all set to 1 is a "broadcast" address, which routers will interpret as a command to send the message to all devices on the subnet
+- an address with host bits all set to 1 is a "broadcast" address, which routers will interpret as a command to send the message to all devices on the subnet (if we're sending this from another subnet, it's called a *directed broadcast*)
+	- *Limited broadcasts* are a special type of broadcast, 255.255.255.255, which will never be forwarded by routers.

 ### CIDR